Whatapalaver/chitter_frontend/README.md

 Shout-outs
 ---
 API assistance:
-- I found this blog to be really helpful when I panicked about where to stick my fetch call.
+- I found Robin's blog to be really helpful when I panicked about where to stick my fetch call.
 It gave me reassurance that it was in the right spot.
 It also helped me to refactor so that I could get refresh on browser reload, along with loading indicator and error catching.
 [React Featching Data](https://www.robinwieruch.de/react-fetching-data/)
 - And the same source but this time for [storing state (or sessions) in React](https://www.robinwieruch.de/local-storage-react/), using sessionstorage or localstorage - both browser features for maintaining state.

+Styling:
+- [Tachyons for styling](https://roperzh.github.io/tachyons-cheatsheet/).
+I started trying to work with Bulma but found I was having to create so many additional styles that it felt pointless.
+Tachyons are a total joy though.
+You can chain features together in your class names and they are so logical.